Invadel/CS_412_Machine_Learning/README.md

 By transitioning to a more sophisticated neural network architecture that leverages residual blocks — specifically tailored for regression tasks — our model has demonstrated a marked enhancement in performance.
 The evidence of this lies in the error metrics derived from our rigorous evaluation:

 - **Mean Absolute Error (MAE)**: At 14.36, this metric indicates the average deviation of the predicted grades from their true values, showcasing a tight average error margin which is indicative of the model's precision.
+- This metric is further improved by the sigmoid activation function at the output, reducing the Mean Absolute Error (MAE) of the model to 5.44.
 - **Mean Square Error (MSE)**: The MSE of 378.84, a significant reduction from the baseline's 575.88, underscores a substantial increase in the model's predictive accuracy and its ability to minimize the error squared sum over the dataset.
+- This metric is further improved by the sigmoid activation function at the output, reducing the Mean Squared Error (MSE) of the model to 54.
 - **Root Mean Square Error (RMSE)**: The RMSE, which stands at 19.46, provides us with a standard deviation of the prediction errors, quantifying how much the predictions deviate from the actual values.
 The lower RMSE, as compared to the baseline model, demonstrates the model's enhanced predictive consistency.
+- This metric is further improved by the sigmoid activation function at the output, reducing the Root Mean Square Error (RMSE) to 7.35%.
 - **Mean Absolute Percentage Error (MAPE)**: With a MAPE of 15.25%, we gain insight into the relative prediction error in percentage terms, which further confirms the improved accuracy of our neural network model.
+- This metric is further improved by the sigmoid activation function at the output, reducing the Mean Absolute Percentage Error (MAPE) to 5.97%.

 These refined metrics not only reflect the model's robustness but also its improved alignment with the intricate patterns inherent in the data.
 Our neural network model has not only risen to the challenge but set a new standard of performance, providing us with a more reliable and precise tool for grade prediction.